Subarachnoid hemorrhage: Preventing rebleeding

-Efforts to keep a person's systolic blood pressure somewhere between 140 and 160 mmHg is generally recommended.
+Efforts to keep a person's systolic blood pressure somewhere between 140 and 160 mmHg are generally recommended.
 Medications to achieve this may include labetalol or nicardipine.

 People whose CT scan shows a large hematoma, depressed level of consciousness, or focal neurologic signs may benefit from urgent surgical removal of the blood or occlusion of the bleeding site.
 The remainder are stabilized more extensively and undergo a transfemoral angiogram or CT angiogram later.
 It is hard to predict who will have a rebleed, yet it may happen at any time and carries a dismal prognosis.
 After the first 24 hours have passed, rebleeding risk remains around 40 percent over the subsequent four weeks, suggesting that interventions should be aimed at reducing this risk as soon as possible.
 Some predictors of early rebleeding are high systolic blood pressure, the presence of a hematoma in the brain or ventricles, poor Hunt-Hess grade (III-IV), aneurysms in the posterior circulation, and an aneurysm >10 mm in size.

 If a cerebral aneurysm is identified on angiography, two measures are available to reduce the risk of further bleeding from the same aneurysm: clipping and coiling.
 Clipping requires a craniotomy (opening of the skull) to locate the aneurysm, followed by the placement of clips around the neck of the aneurysm.
 Coiling is performed through the large blood vessels (endovascularly): a catheter is inserted into the femoral artery in the groin and advanced through the aorta to the arteries (both carotid arteries and both vertebral arteries) that supply the brain.
 When the aneurysm has been located, platinum coils are deployed that cause a blood clot to form in the aneurysm, obliterating it.
 The decision as to which treatment is undertaken is typically made by a multidisciplinary team consisting of a neurosurgeon, neuroradiologist, and often other health professionals.